Boundary amenability and measure equivalence rigidity among two-dimensional Artin groups of hyperbolic type: Measured groupoids and measure equivalence rigidity

 Slightly abusing notation, in the context of restrictions of groupoids, we will often denote a cocycle and its restriction in the same way.
-For example, we will write that a Borel map $U\to\Omega$ is $(\calg_{|U},\rho)$-invariant when we should really write $(\calg_{|U},\rho_{|\calg_{|U}})$-invariant.
+For example, we will write that a Borel map $U\to\Omega$ is $(\calg_{|U},\rho)$-equivariant when we should really write $(\calg_{|U},\rho_{|\calg_{|U}})$-equivariant.